Ashrockzzz2003/google_maps_kotlin_android/README.md

 - [x] Add markers based on `latitude` and `longitude` in map via a form.
 - [x] Get current live location(GPS) and show in map.
 - [x] Request permission for current location(GPS).
+- [x] Option to delete the marker when clicked on it.